DarkCrown11/Custom-Debug-Console-V0.1.0-Documentation/README.md

 - [Setup](#Setup)

 ## :warning: Warning
-Please remember, this plugin is Experimental!
+Please remember, this plugin is <u>Experimental</u>!
 You may encounter bugs, please report them to this email address "akcrowngames@gmail.com".

 ## About
 A console that you can customize and add commands from the blueprint